kirandash/react/covid-tracker/README.md

 ### 2.3 Create CountryDetail component
 1. This functional component will hold the individual country details.
 2. Create src/countries/CountryDetail.js and .css file.

+### 2.4 Create sample countries and add to App.js
+1. Create sample-countries.js and send that as props to CountriesList component in App.js file.